solarwinds/snap-plugin-lib/tutorial/09-config/README.md

 }
 ```

-One more thing that needs to be done is helper method that will give access to remembered configuration structure.
+The last thing to do is helper method that will give access to remembered configuration structure.
 ```go
 func getConfig(ctx plugin.Context) *config {
 	obj, ok := ctx.Load(configObjectKey)